CN-Consult/djsf/README.md

     - removed 'train' from nextTrainNumber and nextTrainLinkType because it is redundant
     - added nextPiNumber
 - **v2.4.2**
-    - added 'timestamp' for the new generated period schedule.
+    - Added 'createdAt' which represents the generation timestamp of the schedule.